regebro/supporting-python-3/source/foreword.rst

 high-five, and just smiled (the next day people asked us at work what we were so giddy about that night).

-At that moment, and to this day, the thought that Python 3 would flop or not be worth the amount of time and effort my fellow core developers and I put into it never crossed my mind.
+At that moment, and to this day, the thought that Python 3 would flop or would not be worth the amount of time and effort my fellow core developers and I put into it never crossed my mind.
 And the fact that people care enough about seeing Python 3 work that there is now a book dedicated to helping people get from Python 2 to Python 3 is a testament that Python 3 has not, and will not, flop.